ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 [CICADA3302](https://osu.ppy.sh/beatmapsets/1579707#mania/3225664) is a chart that contains difficulties for all kinds of players, and [\_ Y u r i \_](https://osu.ppy.sh/users/8463274) has quite the track record of mapping charts catering to most of the playerbase.

 Being 7 minutes and 14 seconds long, there are many things to get from this chart.
-All of the difficulties have a decent (albeit not a lot) of long notes, and different patterns being present in each one.
+All of the difficulties have a decent amount (albeit not a lot) of long notes, and different patterns being present in each one.
 Jumpstreams, single streams, rolls, and the occasional minijack will show up, and you have to make sure that you have enough mental fortitude and stamina to be consistent all throughout the chart.
 Some very difficult patterns like longjacks might also show up, but this would only be present on the harder difficulties.

 Speaking of which, let's not forget the hardest difficulty of this chart.
 With the help of [Wildcard\_Chase](https://osu.ppy.sh/users/25886256), an SV version of this was also created.
 Both slowjams and fastjams can be seen here, and this would need you to anticipate the speed changes of each section.
 Otherwise, you would be susceptible to a lot of 200s and even bad judgments.
 In order to familiarize yourself with this, a version without SVs is present, but will require you to go through all of the chart from start to finish again.